2 killed, 1 seriously hurt in high-speed Dan Ryan crash near Englewood, Illinois State Police say

 Traffic came to a stand-still, as emergency crews worked for at least two hours.

-Traffic is being diverted at 59th Street, and the expressway is shut down from 63rd to 71st streets.
+Traffic was being diverted at 59th Street, and the expressway was shut down from 63rd to 71st streets.

-State police said the lanes will likely be closed into later Wednesday morning, as the investigation continues.